NFL anthem policy on hold under standstill agreement

 The development comes after a Miami Dolphins source told NFL Network's Ian Rapoport that the NFL was requiring every team to submit conduct rules for the national anthem before players reported to training camp.
 The Dolphins had already submitted their plan to the league since their rookies reported to the training camp Wednesday, Rapoport reported.

-The Associated Press reported Thursday that "Dolphins players who protest on the field during the national anthem could be suspended for up to four games under a team policy issued this week" under the policy submitted by the team.
+The Associated Press reported Thursday that "Dolphins players who protest on the field during the national anthem could be suspended for up to four games under a team policy issued this week."
 The AP added that the Dolphins' anthem conduct policy was under a large list of "conduct detrimental to the club" items.

 The NFL approved the new national anthem policy in May, requiring players and league personnel on the sideline to stand.
-Players and personnel also have the option to remain in the locker room if they choose not to stand during the anthem.
+Players and personnel also have the option to remain in the locker room if they don't choose to stand.

-Under the change, individual clubs have the power to set their own policies to ensure the anthem is being respected during any on-field action.
+Individual clubs also have the power to set their own policies to ensure the anthem is being respected during any on-field action.
 If a player chooses to protest on the sideline the NFL will fine the team.
 Players could also be fined by their teams, per the policy.

 The preseason opens Aug.
-2 with the Hall of Fame game between the Chicago Bears and Baltimore Ravens.
+2 with the Hall of Fame game between the Baltimore Ravens and Chicago Bears.